 The Yawpers craft tunes that are engrossed in creative context.
 Some might recall edges of the mid-1900s Delta blues, but only if those lived-in riffs were played by the MC5, broadcast through booming stadium speakers and drenched with pounds of fuzzy distortion and full-throttled punk rock energy.
 They conduct parallel frequencies with the ferocious and raw proletarian roots of Uncle Tupelo, the burning-hot thrashings and cavernous sonic space of Hot Snakes, and mix in derisive scrutiny that brings to mind Ween or the Minutemen (and might we add that Cook is the spitting image of D. Boon).

 The Yawpers formed in 2011 when Parmet and Cook played together at the only speakeasy in Boulder, CO.
-They added a drummer to the mix and a new trio was born.
+In August 2018, the band announced that Alex Koshak would be stepping in on drums as they headed into the studio to record their next album.
 The band’s name is a nod to Walt Whitman’s “Leaves of Grass”: “I sound my barbaric yawp over the roofs of the world.”

 - "3 Days Sober" on Bloodshot Six Pack to Go: Working Songs for the Drinking Class